Definition of Possession

 In order to prove constructive possession, the prosecution must establish:

-In Florida, there are three elements required to prove possession of under 20 grams of marijuana:
+In Florida, there are three elements required to prove possession of cannabis:

-One of the harshest aspects of Florida’s marijuana possession laws is that, to obtain a conviction, the State is not required to prove that the defendant knew of the illegal or illicit nature of the substance possessed.
-Knowledge that a substance was present is sufficient to support a conviction.
+In possession cases, the State is not required to prove that the defendant knew of the illegal or illicit nature of the substance possessed.
+Knowledge that a substance was present is sufficient.
 State v.
 Adkins, 96 So.
 3d 412, 423 (Fla.
 2012).

 Joint Possession

-Under Florida law, it is possible for two or more persons to be in “joint possession” of a substance, such as cannabis, if the premises where the contraband is found are occupied by multiple persons..
+Under Florida law, it is possible for two or more persons to be in “joint possession” where the contraband is located in a place where multiple individuals are present.

-The penalties available for a marijuana possession charge will depend on the amount of cannabis at issue.
-Where a defendant is found in possession of less than 20 grams, the offense is classified as a first degree misdemeanor, with penalties of up to one year in jail or one year probation, and a $1,000 fine.
+Possession of Cannabis (Under 20 Grams) is a first degree misdemeanor, with penalties of up to one year in jail or one year probation, and a $1,000 fine.

 If a probationary sentence is imposed, the defendant will be subjected to intrusive random drug testing and be responsible for paying costs of supervision, court costs, fines, costs of prosecution, and completing all other terms and conditions imposed by the court.